jmjuanes/electron-ejs/README.md

 #### data

-An object with the data that will be used as a variable in your `ejs` files.
+An object with the data that will be used as a variable in your `ejs` file.

 #### options